Top 10 Country Beach Songs

 Even on sand, story songs are the solid foundation of country music.
 Merle penned this compelling tale of a lovable outlaw who finds the freedom he needs and the 'amor' of a gringo-favoring senorita on 'The Seashores of Old Mexico.'
 The tune was actually first recorded by Hank Snow in 1971, while Merle didn't take a stab at it until 'His 30th Album' in '74.
 Finally, George Strait covered the track for his 2005 'Somewhere Down in Texas' project, taking the song to the Top 15 on the charts.

 There are two theories on what makes the beach so relaxing.
 With this song from his 2009 'American Saturday Night' CD, Brad publicly declares his allegiance to water over sand.
 His defense?
 It's the only relief "when that summer sun starts beating down."
 The father of two also reminds us that we can bring the beach to us with an "inflatable pool, full of Dad's hot air."

-This Tennessee native could easily fill his own beach song countdown with tunes from 'No Shoes, No Shirt, No Problems' to 'Old Blue Chair,' but the title track from his 2004 four-times-platinum release is a quintessential beach tune.
-Kenny, with the help of Uncle Kracker, reminds us that there's plenty to do once the 'Sun Goes Down.'
+Chesney earns the distinction of being the only artist to be included on our list of the Top 10 Country Beach Songs twice.
+This Tennessee native could easily fill his own beach song countdown, but the title track from his 2004 four-times-platinum release is a quintessential summer tune.
+Kenny, with the help of Uncle Kracker, reminds us that there's plenty to do once the sun goes down.

-The granddaddy of the modern beach-plus-drinking song could be written by none other than music's king of calypso poets.
-The tune, which first appeared on the Alabama native's 1977 'Changes in Latitudes, Changes in Attitudes,' has been covered by countless artists and has inspired (see No. 1) and been referenced in even more songs.
+The granddaddy of the modern beach-plus-drinking song could only be written by none other than music's king of calypso poets.
+The tune, which first appeared on the Alabama native's 1977 'Changes in Latitudes, Changes in Attitudes,' has been covered by countless artists, and has inspired and been referenced in even more songs.
 With all its popularity, you'd think that someone would've found that "lost shaker of salt" by now.